MKLab-ITI/hugomklab/content/publications/2024-02-08-a-framework-for-3d-modeling-of-construction-sites-using-aerial-imagery-and-semantic-nerfs.md

 ---
 <!--StartFragment-->

-P. Vrachnos, M. Krestenitis, I. Koulalis, K. Ioannidis,S. Vrochidis , "A Framework for 3D Modeling of Construction Sites Using Aerial Imagery and Semantic NeRFs".
-In *International Conference on Multimedia Modeling (pp. 175-187).
-Cham: Springer Nature Switzerland*, January, 2024
+P. Vrachnos, M. Krestenitis, I. Koulalis, K. Ioannidis, S. Vrochidis, "A Framework for 3D Modeling of Construction Sites Using Aerial Imagery and Semantic NeRFs", in Proceedings of the International Conference on Multimedia Modeling, Springer Nature Switzerland, January, 2024, pp. 175-187.

 <!--EndFragment-->